chrispaynter/privacy/readme.md

 - File > New Rule Group Selection
 - Paste one of the list subscription URLs below into the prompt

 From here you can set some other parameters, such as frequency for Little Snitch to update.
-As we only update our lists once a day, there's no need to update any less that 24 hours via Little Snitch.
+As we only update our lists once a day, there's no need to update any less than 24 hours via Little Snitch.

 ## Lists Subscription URLs